-Single line drawing and tattoos are a fairly modern phenomenon.
+Single fine line tattoo designs are a fairly modern phenomenon.
 As with any tattoo, this should be a carefully considered decision.
 Remember to take your time when making the decision.
-You will be living with the tattoo for a long time.
-Make sure it is the right tattoo for you.
-Having something permanently on your body is a big decision, and should be carefully considered.
+If you decide you want a tattoo, remember you will be living with it for a long time.
+You don’t want to regret it.

 Fashion is transient, Style is timeless.

-Below you will see many ideas I have collected together, and I would suggest you do the same.
-Collect as many examples as you can, and as you go through them, gradually narrow your choice down until you are left with the right design for you.
+Below you will see many examples of single line tattoo designs I have collected.
+I would suggest you do the same.
+Find as many examples as you can.
+As you go through them, gradually narrow your choices down.
+You will eventually be left with the right design for you.

 Things To Consider